Every school community can help spread the message that all community members are part of “US.”

 Our messages insist publicly that all people are equally valuable.

-#USvsHate can start with as little as two class periods or club meetings.
-Using our lessons or their own resources, educators invite students to create public anti-hate messages in any media for their school communities.
-Students can also lead activities and message-making.
+In schools, #USvsHate can start with as little as two class periods or club meetings.
+Using our lessons or their own resources, educators invite students to create public anti-hate messages in any media for their school communities and beyond.
+Students can also make and submit #USvsHate messages on their own.
+Other youth-serving community organizations can do #USvsHate too!

 Then, submit entries to our national challenge.
-Teachers can submit up to three entries per class, per challenge.
+Teachers or community educators can submit up to five student-made entries per class, per challenge.
 Students can submit messages directly to our challenges, too.

-We then amplify youth voices into schools nationwide, featuring top entries online and on posters and stickers for participating classrooms.
+We then amplify youth voices into schools and community spaces nationwide, featuring top entries online and on posters and stickers sent back to participants submitting entries.

 LessonsGet Started